jeffbrin/JACMiniCourse/notes/Class3.md

 // Old
 function update() {
     ball.x += 10;
-    // Every frame, move the spaceship 10 pixels to the right.
+    // Every frame, move the ball 10 pixels to the right.
 }

 // New
 function update(dt) {
     ball.x += 10 * dt;
-    // Every frame, move the spaceship (10 * dt) pixels to the right.
+    // Every frame, move the ball (10 * dt) pixels to the right.
 }
 ```